thomassuedbroecker/library-app-kubernetes/README.md

 3. Set the kubernetes configuration context with the **KUBECONFIG** env variable.
 Replace *<cluster_name>* with the name of the accessible cluster you want to use.
     ```
     bx cs cluster-config <cluster_name>
+    export KUBECONFIG=/Users/[YOUR_USER]/.bluemix/plugins/container-service/clusters/[YOUR_USER_CLUSTER_NAME]/kube-config-mel01-[YOUR_USER_CLUSTER_NAME].yml

     ```
+    Get the cluster configuration to connect to your kubernets Cluster on IBM Cloud.

-    When the download of the configuration files is finished, a command is displayed that you can use to set the path to the local Kubernetes configuration file as an environment variable.
+    When the download of the configuration files is finished, a command is displayed that you can use to set the path **KUBECONFIG** to the local kubernetes configuration file as an environment variable.

+    Execute the **export** command, which will be shown after your command.
+    Then the **export KUBECONFIG=** knows the remote kubernets Cluster and you can use _normal_ kubernets commandline on your local machine.

 4. Log in to the IBM Cloud Container Registry CLI.
 List the image repositories of the cluster.
     ```
     bx cr login
     bx cr namespace-list
     ```
-    Create an image repository in the Bluemix Container Registry if you don't already have one.
+    Create an image repository in the IBM Cloud Container Registry if you don't already have one.
 Choose a name to identify it.
     ```
     bx cr namespace-add <your_namespace>
     ```

 ## 3. Setup the Cloudant Developer Edition Container <a name="part3"></a>